 Grade school: Read all about ’em

-“The life of someone who lived in the 19th Century can seem very distant to a 10-year-old in 2019,” Brooklyn writer Robert Schnakenberg, whose kids books alias is David Stabler, told TODAY.
-“But if you identify common experiences: going to school, dealing with bullies, getting along with your family, and so on, it makes it more relatable.”
-Check your local library or get his book on Amazon.
+“The life of someone who lived in the 19th century can seem very distant to a 10-year-old today,” "Kid Presidents" author Robert Schnakenberg, whose kids' books alias is David Stabler, told TODAY.
+“But if you identify common experiences: going to school, dealing with bullies, getting along with your family and so on, it makes it more relatable.”

 Middle school: Maximize mini bios